You did the thing! Now let’s make sure it heals great…

 Some minor scabbing is typical, but your whole tattoo should not form a hard, scaly scab.
 If you notice that your tattoo is a bit scabby after Day 3, you may continue to use Redemption until the scab softens and sloughs off on its own.

 Sometimes, bruising can happen as a result of the tattoo procedure.
 This is normal, and shouldn’t cause panic.
 We sometimes have to wrestle the skin a bit to make sure it’s taut during the tattoo, which can cause minor bruising.
-If you’re concerned about it, give your artist a call.
+If you’re concerned about it, reach out to your artist.

 With any open wound, there is some risk of infection.
 Following the instructions on this page will help ensure your tattoo’s healing goes smoothly, but in rare instances, an infection can still occur.
 Signs that your tattoo may be infected are: bright pink/redness lingering days after the tattoo procedure (some initial redness is normal), the tattoo feels warm to the touch, lingering swelling/pain (again, some initial swelling is common), and finally, signs of pus or discharge can indicate an infection.
 If you feel that your tattoo might be infected, please get a hold of your artist right away and we will walk you through what steps to take.

-As we just mentioned, if you have any questions or concerns about your aftercare, give us a call at 419-740-0381.
+As we just mentioned, if you have any questions or concerns about your aftercare, e-mail us at: amityink419@gmail.com or call the shop at 419-740-0381.
 We appreciate your friendship!